 — $160, was $190

 Homes with active internet participants need fast, reliable internet connections.
 The Netgear Nighthawk Dual-Band AC1900 Router is a two-in-one device that includes a DOCSIS 3.0 cable modem and a fast Wi-Fi router.
 Compatible with most major cable internet providers, the Netgear Nighthawk supports up to 1,900 Mbps throughout so that multiple family members can stream content at the same time.
-In addition to Wi-Fi networking, the Nighthawk has four gigabit Ethernet ports and one USB port for wired connections for
+In addition to Wi-Fi networking, the Nighthawk has four gigabit Ethernet ports and one USB port for wired connections for gaming consoles and backup drives.

 — $190, was $230